joaoalvarenga/namegenderclassifier/README.md

 A gender classifier based on first names.
 This classifier implements a single layer perceptron as main classifier.
-It uses final trigrams and character frequency as features into the classifier.
+It uses name's last 3-gram and character frequency as features into the classifier.

 ## Dataset
 With brazilian names dataset, my current numbers are: